patrickmelix/PLAMS/doc/source/examples/CustomASECalculator.rst

 .. _CustomASECalculatorExample:

-AMS geometry optimizer with forces from any ASE calculator
+Engine ASE: AMS geometry optimizer with forces from any ASE calculator
 ==========================================================================

+**Note**: This example requires AMS2023 or later.

 This example illustrates how set up an AMS calculation using any external ASE calculator as the engine.